aptos-foundation/AIPs/aips/aip-94.md

 ### Suggested implementation timeline

-The change should be available on mainnet in August 2024.
+The change should be available on mainnet in September 2024.